TSavo/AutoMarket/src/media/capabilities/README.md

 # Provider Capabilities

-This directory contains **provider capability interfaces** that define what functionality providers can offer.
+This directory contains **provider capability interfaces** that define what functionality providers can offer within the Prizm SDK architecture.
 This is distinct from **asset roles** which define what data types assets can provide.

 ## Key Distinction